 All levels of supervisors will be held accountable for the health and safety of workers under their supervision.

 The town provides a safe and healthy workplace by supporting a formal program of education and training, including those required by federal, provincial and regional government authorities (including the branches of public health); by preventing accidents, workplace harassment and violence, including domestic violence in the workplace; and by reducing injuries and occupational illness through accident investigations, follow-up action and the recommendations of the Health and Safety Committees.

 The purpose of this policy is to ensure that all town workplaces and facilities are in compliance with the Occupational Health and Safety Act and regulations and that every reasonable precaution is taken to provide for a healthy and safe work environment.
-The implementation of this policy, through the establishment of occupational health and safety programs based on shared responsibility of management and employees will promote health and prevent workplace illness and injuries, harassment and workplace violence.
+The implementation of this policy, through the establishment of occupational health and safety programs based on shared responsibility of management and employees will promote health, safety, and prevent workplace illness and injuries, harassment and workplace violence.

 This policy applies to all town employees (including but not limited to full-time, part-time, students, volunteers, interns), contractors, sub-contractors, consultants, workers and every person accessing town property for services.